 Birthing Better families were serious about achieving their homebirth choice AND they took responsibility to become highly skilled birthing mothers and birth-coaching fathers.

-Birthing Better skills are now housed in Common Knowledge Trust that has a mission to grow a global self-learning skilled birthing population for all births without exception.
+Birthing Better online birthing classes are now housed in Common Knowledge Trust that has a mission to grow a global self-learning skilled birthing population for all births without exception.
 That means YOU must use your skills to birth your baby in any circumstance.
 This is your baby’s birth!
 You are actively birthing your baby however that birth unfolds.
 Follow our lead … become highly skilled and birth with dignity and skill.